 New Jersey has a variety of substance abuse treatment options.
 In order to help the largest possible population, the state itself offers government funding to subsidize treatment programs, typically through nonprofit organizations.
 Additionally, several nonprofits across New Jersey offer many services to help low-income individuals overcome addiction, as part of their mission statement.

-Affordable Addiction Treatment Options in NJ
+List of Affordable Rehab Options in NJ

 - America’s Keswick Colony of Mercy

 - Genesis Counseling Services

 - Wilson’s Treatment Services for Women

 - Services to Overcome Drug Abuse Among Teenagers, Inc. (SODAT)

 One report on New Jersey’s treatment programs shows that there are currently 619 programs offering beds for residential treatment for low-income and uninsured people – 3,079 residential programs in general, and 6,190 outpatient treatment programs.

 State-Funded & Affordable Substance Abuse Treatment Options in NJ